rkitover/windows-dev-guide/README.md

 ### Configure the Terminal

-Launch the terminal and choose Settings from the tab drop-down, this will open the settings json in visual studio.
+Launch the Windows Terminal and choose Settings from the tab drop-down, this will open the settings json in visual studio.

 In the global settings, above the `"profiles"` section, add: